Hari-nāma Cintāmaṇi – Chapter Three

 meghācchanne sūrya-prabhā pratīta nā haya

-“When the sunlight is covered by clouds it cannot be known.
-But when s the clouds are dissipated, the sun appears.
+“When the sunlight is covered by clouds it cannot be displayed.
+But when the clouds dissipate, the sun appears.

-“When one who chants chāyā-nāmābhāsa is empowered by a genuine guru, then after a few days he easily attains nāma-prema (love for the Holy Name).
+“When one who chants chāyā-nāmābhāsa is empowered by a genuine guru, then after a few days he attains nāma-prema without any effort.

 ei ta tomāra ājñā śrī-kṛṣṇa-caitanya